 A Living, Active and Inclusive Church

-The Church of the Holy Cross, Avening is a living, active and inclusive church which welcomes worshippers of every denomination to join in the Sunday Services.
+The Church of the Holy Cross, Avening is a living, active and inclusive church which welcomes all, including children, to join in the Sunday Services.

-Christians have worshipped in this Ancient Cotswold Church since its consecration in 1080, and also in the Saxon church that stood on this site before.
+Christians have worshipped in this ancient Cotswold church since its consecration in 1080, and also in the Saxon church that previously stood on this site.

 The Church of the Holy Cross is a beautiful and fascinating building with many Norman features and a remarkable stone vaulted ceiling in the chancel, and is thought to be the only church in the country ever to be commissioned by a Queen of England.